 - The man professed his love quickly, promising a future together with several victims.

 Maple Ridge Romance Fraudster Takes Thousands of Dollars from Victims

-A number of victims came forward to say they suffered financial losses at the hands of a Maple Ridge man who pled guilty to various counts of fraud in September 2018.
-One woman said she met the man through an online dating site before meeting in person.
-She said he convinced her to apply for, then max out, numerous credit cards.
+A number of victims came forward to say they suffered financial losses at the hands of a Maple Ridge man who pleaded guilty to various counts of fraud.
+One woman says she met the man through an online dating site before meeting in person.
+She says he convinced her to apply for, then max out, numerous credit cards.
 She reportedly lost more than $200,000 in the scam.

 Key Warning Signs

 - The fraudster sent the woman daily affectionate text messages.

 - He talked about finances and offered a $30,000 return in exchange for a loan (although he claimed he came from a wealthy family).

 You Could Be Pulled into an International Criminal Network

 Scammers can be very sophisticated.
 They may coordinate with others around the world to operate schemes at a higher level.
 That means the personal and financial information you disclose to someone online can be shared within a global system.
 So, your love interest could actually be an entire network of scammers, and that could cause further financial and emotional devastation.
 This was the case in a romance scam involving a woman living in BC, which had tragic consequences.

 How to Protect Yourself Against Romance Scams